What is a kidney infection (pyelonephritis)?

 Some kidney infections can develop without a bladder infection and are due to a problem within the kidney itself.
 As an example, people with kidney stones or an abnormality of the kidney are more susceptible to kidney infections.

 Most often, the bacteria that cause a kidney infection are the same as those that cause ordinary urinary tract infections.
 Bacteria found in bowel (such as E. coli or klebsiella) are the most common type.
 In rare cases, kidney infections can be caused from bacteria found on the skin or in the environment.

 Bacteria enter the body from the skin around the urethra.
 They then travel up the urethra to the bladder.
-A kidney infection happens when the bacteria escape the bladder and urethra and travel up the ureters to one or both kidneys.
-Usually it is only one kidney that develops an infection.
+A renal infection happens when the bacteria escape the bladder and urethra and travel up the ureters to one or both kidneys.
+Usually, it is only one kidney that develops an infection.

 Sometimes, conditions that create a reduced urine flow can contribute to kidney infections.
 Chiefly because bacteria can more easily travel up the ureters when urine flow slows or stops altogether.